UMP 107x40 [M8+M10] GW F 400 kg / N38 - search holder

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Key role in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: